 The City of Bellingham undertook many outreach activities that brought stormwater information to a variety of audiences.
 Highlights include further enhancing the Manage Weeds Naturally webpage and outreach materials, continuing support of the Homeowner Incentive Program, the We Scoop campaign, and the Bellingham Water School program which resumed tours of the Water Treatment Plant which was previously a virtual tour due to COVID-19.
-In addition, the City has partnered with RE Sources to carry out joint public education and outreach activities.
-Table 3 summarizes City education and outreach activities during 2022 and the following paragraphs highlight a few of the efforts.
+In addition, the City partnered with RE Sources to conduct two professional development workshops in the Fall titled "Coho Conundrum" and "Water and Watersheds" Table 3 summarizes City education and outreach activities during 2023 and the following paragraphs highlight a few of the efforts.